vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim_edited.md

 ## Problem

-During a product brainstorming session , the project management team and our CEO unanimously agreed that the new product would be - A simulation around Sales training.
-As they all thought there was a lack of an effective training intervention in the sales space.
-This was the problem that we decided to solve through our upcoming simulation.
-Most of them looked determined while some of us squirmed in our seats without data supporting this claim.
+During a product brainstorming session, the project management team and our CEO agreed that the new product would be a simulation around Sales training, as they all thought there was a lack of an effective training intervention in the sales space.
+Most of them looked determined while some of us squirmed in our seats without much data supporting this claim.

 ### Bringing order to the chaos